 Extremecoin Difficulty Chart

-The Extremecoin difficulty chart provides the current Extremecoin difficulty (EXC diff) target as well as a historical data graph visualizing Extremecoin mining difficulty chart values with EXC difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The Extremecoin difficulty chart plots the Extremecoin difficulty target over time and the current Extremecoin difficulty (EXC diff) target.
+Including a historical data graph visualizing EXC mining difficulty chart values with Extremecoin difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 Extremecoin Difficulty Increase